JamesWWilson/JamesWWilson.github.io/_posts/2023-04-01-Patagonia-O-Trek.md

 It's time to get to the park!
 The most common approach to reaching Torres del Paine is via a two-hour bus ride from Puerto Natales, a small fishing town on the Pacific Ocean.

-We booked our flights into Puerto Natales from Santiago via Sky Airlines, which flys most days of the week.
+We booked our flights into Puerto Natales from Santiago via Sky Airlines, which flies most days of the week.
 We arrived in the town a day before our trip began, and in hindsight should have given ourselves a day to recover from jetlag in the city.
 Do what works best for you!

 <div style="text-align: center"><img src="/assets/patagonia_images/airplane.jpg" height="85%" width="85%" /></div>